 - Risk Profile: Hedgers aim to reduce risk in their physical market position, while speculators accept risk in hopes of making a profit.

-- Market Involvement: Hedgers typically have involvement in the physical corn market, while speculators often do not.
+- Market Involvement: Hedgers typically participate in the physical corn market, whereas speculators often do not.

 - Profit Motive: For hedgers, a loss in the futures market is typically offset by a gain in the physical market.
 Speculators, however, directly profit or lose based on their futures market position.

-- Position Duration: Hedgers often hold their positions until their physical market transaction occurs, while speculators may enter and exit positions more frequently based on market conditions.
+- Position Duration: Hedgers often hold their positions until their physical market transaction occurs, whereas speculators may enter and exit positions more frequently in response to market conditions.

 Understanding these different uses of corn futures is crucial for all market participants.
 It helps explain market dynamics and the diverse motivations driving corn futures prices.